 Mail and courier services around the world continue to be negatively impacted by the COVID-19 pandemic.
 Therefore, the University at Buffalo is now issuing electronic I-20s in accordance with SEVP Guidance.
 An original I-20 should not be required for visa interviews, at the Port of Entry or for most purposes once students arrive in the U.S. We highly recommend that students print the I-20 when they receive it by email, since not all agencies will allow students to show an electronic I-20 on their phone or computer.
-Please see the UB International Student Services Fall 2020 and Spring 2021 FAQ for further information.
+Please see the UB International Student Services for further information.

 Applications for admission are evaluated by the graduate committee on the basis of criteria reflecting academic quality and probable success in advanced study.